 7. Diversity (2000 words): short opinion pieces on conservation concepts, methods, or applications or on current and immediate regional or global conservation problems.

 8. Letters (1000 words): communications regarding topics of immediate interest to readers, including observations on controversial subjects or papers previously published in Conservation Biology.

 9. Book Reviews are by invitation only.
 All books for possible review should be sent directly to Douglas Clark (email@example.com).

 We encourage authors who are uncertain whether their manuscript is appropriate for Conservation Biology to send a title and abstract to the editor in chief for preliminary evaluation.

 Figure legends must be double-spaced and grouped together on a separate page immediately following the tables.
 Figures must be of sufficient quality and resolution to remain clear at 60% reduction.
 Before publication, you will be required to supply figures in tif, eps, or pdf format.
-Resolution must be at least 300 dots per inch (dpi); 600 dpi is preferable for figures with lettering.

 Policy on Duplicate Publication of Research Results